20 Clever Uses For Club Soda You’ll Wish You Knew Sooner

 Surprise—this pantry staple is the best polish for your dashboard!

-Club soda isn't the only magic tool in your kitchen.
-Try out some of these extraordinary uses for vinegar around the house.
+Club soda isn’t the only magic ingredient in your kitchen.
+Try out 100+ extraordinary uses for vinegar all around the house.